brittnicole207/pwa-text-editor/README.md

-# Text Editor Starter Code
+# Text Editor

+This is a Text Editor.